-The relevance of cleaning is also impacted by what drinks you're putting into your hydration pack.
-I only ever use mine for water so I am not adding anything that can leave sediment that can turn into various biological nasty's over time.
-However, you may want to use your pack for another type of drink aside from water so I want to take a look at some tips on how best to clean your hydration pack as well as possible.
+The relevance of cleaning is also impacted by what drinks you’re putting into your hydration bladder.
+I only ever use mine for water so I am not adding anything that can leave sediment that can turn into various biological nasty’s over time.
+However, you may want to use your pack for another type of drink aside from water so I want to take a look at some tips on how best to clean your hydration bladder as well as possible.

 Even if you just use water, bacteria from your mouth can get onto the bite valve and into the tube so you do need to clean it even if you’re just using water.

-Cleaning Your Hydration Pack
+Cleaning Your Hydration Bladder / Reservoir

 It is recommended that you clean your reservoir after every use.
 I have to be honest and say that I do not do this and think it is a bit over the top.
 As mentioned, as I only use water in my hydration pack I don’t feel the need to deep clean it after every use.
 I feel a good rinse out with water is enough and I add light soap into the equation every so often when I rinse it out.

 I always pay a bit of extra attention, when I rinse it after every use, to the bite valve as that’s the piece that goes into my mouth.
 The bite valve usually hangs loose out in front of you as you hike so it can easily get dirt onto it when you take your pack off and put it on the ground, say when you stop to sit down and have lunch.
 With that in mind, I always give it a good rinse out every time after using my pack.